-§11.206 Board Decisions (§§2306.6725(c);2306.6731; and 42(m)(1)(A)(iv))

-The Board's decisions regarding awards shall be based upon the Department's staff and the Board's evaluation of the proposed Developments' consistency with, and fulfillment of, the criteria and requirements set forth in this chapter, Chapter 13 of this title (relating to the Multifamily Direct Loan Rule) and other applicable Department rules and other applicable state, federal and local legal requirements, whether established in statute, rule, ordinance, NOFA, official finding, or court order.
+§11.206.
+Board Decisions (§§2306.6725(c); 2306.6731; and 42(m)(1)(A)(iv)).
+The Board's decisions regarding awards shall be based upon the Department's and the Board's evaluation of the proposed Developments' consistency with, and fulfillment of, the criteria and requirements set forth in this chapter, Chapter 4413 of this title (relating to Housing Tax Credit Program Qualified Allocation PlanMultifamily Direct Loan) and other applicable Department rules and other applicable state, federal and local legal requirements, whether established in statute, rule, ordinance, published binding policy, official finding, or court order.
 The Board shall document the reasons for each Application's selection, including any discretionary factors used in making its determination, including good cause, and the reasons for any decision that conflicts with the recommendations made by Department staff.
 Good cause includes the Board's decision to apply discretionary factors where authorized.
 The Department reserves the right to reduce the amount of funds requested in an Application, condition the award recommendation or terminate the Application based on the Applicant's inability to demonstrate compliance with program requirements.

-§11.207 Waiver of Rules
+\$11.207.
+Waiver of Rules.

+This waiver section, unless otherwise specified, is applicable to Subchapter A of this chapter (relating to General Information and Definitions), Subchapter B of this chapter (relating to Site and Development Requirements and Restrictions), Subchapter C of this chapter (relating to Application Submission Requirements, Ineligibility Criteria, Board Decisions, and Waiver of Rules for Applications), Subchapter D of this chapter (relating to Underwriting and Loan Policy), Subchapter E of this chapter (relating to Post Award and Asset Management Requirements), Subchapter F of this chapter (relating to Compliance Monitoring) Subchapter G of this chapter (relating to Fee Schedule, Appeals, and Other Provisions), Chapter 11 of this title (relating to Housing Tax Credit Program Qualified Allocation Plan), Chapter 12 of this title (relating to Multifamily Housing Revenue Bond Rules), and Chapter 13 (relating to Multifamily Direct Loan Program Rules).
 An Applicant may request a waiver in writing at or prior to the submission of the pre-application (if applicable) or the Application or subsequent to an award.
-Waiver requests on Competitive HTC Applications will not be accepted between submission of the Application and any award for the
+Waiver requests on Competitive HTC Applications will not be accepted between submission of the Application and any award for the Application.

-Application.
 Staff may identify and initiate a waiver request as part of another Board action request.
-Where appropriate, the Applicant must submit with the requested waiver any plans for mitigation or alternative solutions.
+Where appropriate, the Applicant is encouraged tomust submit with the requested waiver any plans for mitigation or alternative solutions.
 Any such request for waiver must be specific to the unique facts and circumstances of an actual proposed Development and must be submitted to the Department in the format required in the Multifamily Programs Procedures Manual.
 Any waiver, if granted, shall apply solely to the Application and shall not constitute a general modification or waiver of the rule involved.
 All waiver requests must meet the requirements of paragraphs (1) and (2) of this subsection.